Tuesday, March 20, 2012

 Mix well and add to the fresh vegetables.

-This comforting Pitta Dosha breakfast is open to your creativity and to dosha adjustment.
-The super food that oats are, is surely a enhancement to the coconut & camu camu satya blend.
+This comforting breakfast for the Pitta dosha is open to your creativity and to dosha adjustment.
+Oats, a superfood, is for sure an enhancement to the coconut and camu camu Viveda blend.

 2 big oranges